eddyerburgh/blog/_posts/2017-05-07-stub-file-dependencies-vue-unit-tests.md

 *If it's not passing, a working repo is available <a rel="noopener" href="https://github.com/eddyerburgh/stub-vue-components-babel-rewire" target="_blank">here</a>.*

-So that's one way to stub dependencies.
+So that's one way to stub file dependencies.
 In the next section we'll see how to achieve the same effect using inject-loader.

 ### inject-loader